 This post may contain affiliate links to items I love, and I am confident you will too!
 All opinions are my own, however, I may receive a small commission on purchases.
 As an Amazon Associate I earn from qualifying purchases.
 For any health advice I give on nutrition and weight loss, make sure you check with your doctor, as I am not a health professional.

 Working out postpartum is really important to healing, yet many mamas are fearful and confused on what postpartum workouts they should start with.
-I am super excited to have Amber Nash from Fit Healthy Best here to give us a free postpartum workout you can do without any equipment!
+I am super excited to have Amber Nash from Fit Healthy Best here to give us a free postpartum workout you can do, and the good news is it is without any equipment!
 But first, let’s go over some important questions on postpartum workouts: